Fulbright Malaysia Program

 • Recent university graduates (even with significant positions).

-• Have attended a graduate school in the United States for one academic or more during the seven years prior to August 2025.
+• Have attended a graduate school in the United States for one academic or more prior to August 2026.

 Award Benefit